jekymin8232/vitalguardai-com/README.md

 ## Review and Cooperation

-As a first-time applicant, I recognize that my proposal may not be perfect.
-However, I respectfully hope that the review process will consider the project as a whole, including its architecture, technical design, and source code.

-I am fully prepared to respond rapidly to any findings raised during the review process and to implement any necessary improvements without delay.

 Because the project is designed without external dependencies, I have direct control over the entire codebase.
 This allows me to respond quickly to feedback, address potential issues efficiently, and continuously improve the project as needed.

-I greatly appreciate the time and effort invested in the review process and remain committed to full cooperation throughout the evaluation.

 ## License